arthur-ai/bench/README.md

 #### `qa_correctness`

 The QA correctness metric evaluates the correctness of an answer, given a question and context.
 This scoring method does not require a reference output, but does require context.
 Each row of the Test Run will receive a binary 0, indicating an incorrect output, or 1, indicating a correct output.

+#### `code_eval`

+The CodeEval metric evaluates whether the provided candidate output (an LLM-generated script) passes the unit test provided in the reference output.
+This scoring method wraps the [`code_eval`](https://huggingface.co/spaces/evaluate-metric/code_eval) metric interface from HuggingFace

 ## FAQ